2025 Solar Incentives Guide for Ledyard, CT - Tax Credits & Rebates

 3. within the U.S.

 Specific incentives, including those run by the Connecticut government or by your county/municipality, may have additional qualifications.
-Talk to your local Ledyard solar installer to learn more about what incentives your project may qualify for.
+Speak with your local Ledyard solar installer to learn more about what incentives your project will qualify for.

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Speaking with the company that installed your system, or any local Ledyard solar installer, can help you learn what incentives you qualify for.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Reaching out to the company that installed your solar system, or any local Ledyard solar installer, can help you understand what incentives you might want to apply for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.